 Category 3: Where a company made its first sale in 2019, prepared the first set of financial statements for more than 12 months and has not filed any tax return.

 - Upcoming Plc started operations on 1 June 2019.
-The Company prepared its first set of financial statements for 18 months (1 June 2019 to 31 November 2020).
+The Company will prepare its first set of financial statements for 18 months (1 June 2019 to 31 November 2020).
 Therefore, the accounting year-end will be November.